KTH/devops-course/grading-criteria.md

 # Grading Criteria of the KTH Devops Course

-This page presents the grading criteria to assess the contribution in each task category: "[presentation](https://github.com/KTH/devops-course/tree/2021/contributions/presentation)", "[essay](https://github.com/KTH/devops-course/tree/2021/contributions/essay)", "[video demo](https://github.com/KTH/devops-course/tree/2021/contributions/demo)", "[executable tutorial](https://github.com/KTH/devops-course/tree/2021/contributions/executable-tutorial)", "[contribution to open-source](https://github.com/KTH/devops-course/tree/2021/contributions/open-source)", "[course automation](https://github.com/KTH/devops-course/tree/2021/contributions/course-automation)", "[feedback](https://github.com/KTH/devops-course/tree/2021/contributions/feedback)".
+This page presents the grading criteria to assess the contribution in each task category: "[presentation](https://github.com/KTH/devops-course/tree/2021/contributions/presentation)", "[essay](https://github.com/KTH/devops-course/tree/2021/contributions/essay)", "[demo](https://github.com/KTH/devops-course/tree/2021/contributions/demo)", "[executable tutorial](https://github.com/KTH/devops-course/tree/2021/contributions/executable-tutorial)", "[contribution to open-source](https://github.com/KTH/devops-course/tree/2021/contributions/open-source)", "[course automation](https://github.com/KTH/devops-course/tree/2021/contributions/course-automation)", "[feedback](https://github.com/KTH/devops-course/tree/2021/contributions/feedback)".

 Note: we are all aware that this assessment is subjective by nature.
 In case of disagreement, the informed judgment of the Professor is the final decision.